benber86/curve-blog/content/posts/vyper-security/index.md

 A year ago, a [vulnerability](https://hackmd.io/@vyperlang/HJUgNMhs2) in older versions of the Vyper compiler led to an [exploit](https://hackmd.io/@LlamaRisk/BJzSKHNjn) that affected multiple liquidity pools on [Curve Finance](https://www.curve.fi).
 Since then the team has been working constantly to ensure the compiler's safety and robustness while delivering new features and optimization.
 Thanks to generous contributions from Curve, [Lido](https://lido.fi/) and [Optimism](https://retrofunding.optimism.io/) we were able to significantly increase Vyper's security budget for 2023-2024.
-The result has been 9 audits, 2 security experts on retainer, 1 contest, 1 dedicated security group and over 100 findings addressed.
+The result has been 13 audits, 2 security experts on retainer, 2 bug bountry programs, 1 security contest, 1 dedicated security group and over 100 findings addressed.

 <div id="chart" class="chart"></div>